zpqu/KS_WGS_scripts/README.md

 33 directories
 ```

-There are four level 1 folders, including scritps used to do four different parts of the analysis in the project.
+There are four top level folders, including scripts used to perform four different parts of the analysis in the project.

 ### 01_Genome survey
 The folder `01_genome_survey` includes scripts used to do genome survey analysis using illumina WGS sequencing dataset.

 ### 02_genome_assembly
 This folder includes scritps to do de novo genome assembly.
 To obtain a high-quality reference genome, we used 17 different assembly strategies (see following table).
 The initial strategy was to use the CANU-only (v2.0) pipeline.
-After the error-correction of Nanopore reads using the CANU ``correct'' module, we used the CANU ``trim'' module to remove low quality regions in error-corrected reads.
-The genome was then assembled using the CANU ``assemble'' module with the following parameters: genomeSize=2.1g corMinCoverage=2 corOutCoverage=200 ``batOptions=-dg 3 -db 3 -dr 1 -ca 500 -cp 50'' correctedErrorRate=0.12 corMhapSensitivity=normal ovlMerThreshold=500 -nanopore.
+After the error-correction of Nanopore reads using the CANU `correct` module, we used the CANU `trim` module to remove low quality regions in error-corrected reads.
+The genome was then assembled using the CANU `assemble` module.
 In addition, we also tried four other assemblers, including Raven (v1.1.10), SMARTdenovo (v1.0), wtdbg2 (v1.1) and Flye (v2.7.1) on four different input datasets respectively.
-The first input dataset includes all nanopore raw reads (named as ``raw\_all'').
-The second input dataset is a subset of the first dataset, including only raw reads longer than the N50 of all raw reads (named as ``raw\_N50'').
-The third input dataset includes error-corrected Nanopore reads using CANU (named as ``canu\_ec'').
-And the fourth input dataset includes error-corrected reads longer than the N50 of all error-corrected reads using FMLRC (v1.0.0) (``fmlrc\_N50'').
+The first input dataset includes all nanopore raw reads (named as `raw_all`).
+The second input dataset is a subset of the first dataset, including only raw reads longer than the N50 of all raw reads (named as `raw_N50`).
+The third input dataset includes error-corrected Nanopore reads using CANU (named as `canu_ec`).
+And the fourth input dataset includes error-corrected reads longer than the N50 of all error-corrected reads using FMLRC (v1.0.0) (`fmlrc_N50`).

 | Assembler   | Input     | Number_of_reads | N50_of_reads | Depth  |
 |-------------|-----------|-----------------|--------------|--------|